FerhatBingol/MariaDB-GSL-UDF/README.md

 # Scientific DB
 This repo is for my database user defined function (UDF) and procedures based on different scientific libraries (mostly C origined).
 I use MariaDB for large files, PostgreSQL for GIS data and SQlite for quick use.
-You can find UDF for all these databases here.
+You can find - as the repo name explains - UDF for scientific computation for common databases here.

 Better documentation is coming soon!